kubernetes/perf-tests/clusterloader2/docs/oom_detection.md

 `clusterOOMsFailureEnabled` TestMetrics parameter to `false`.
 By default, this is `true` and the test will fail if any non-ignored OOM is detected.

+To configure how long `ClusterOOMsTracker` waits for the initial OOM events informer cache sync during the `start` action, set the `clusterOOMsTrackerTimeout` TestMetrics parameter (defaults to `30m`).

 ## Further debugging steps

 `ClusterOOMsTracker` watches for events emitted by `node-problem-detector` when